 4. Stop Eating the Same Things Every DayWhen we first change our diet, it's easy to get into a rut and eat the same few foods all the time.
 This, for most people gets boring pretty fast, and the label "boring" is quickly added to the diet.
 Look at some cookbooks or recipes online, check out the spice aisle for inspiration, try a new vegetable or cut of meat.
 Use the change in your diet as an opportunity to expand your horizons.
 And remember, variety is a good thing, nutritionally speaking.

 5. Stop Relying on Low-Carb Junk FoodLow-carb bars and packets of snack foods have their place -- when traveling, for example.
 But there are drawbacks to making them a part of our everyday diet.
 For one thing, people tend to have highly variable blood sugar reactions to many of these products.
-The "net carbs" may be look low, but for a variety of reasons, your body may disagree.
+The "net carbs" listed on the package may look low, but for a variety of reasons, your body may disagree.
 Also, these so-called "highly palatable foods" are designed to "hook" our taste buds and brains into wanting more.
 Eating lots of artificially-sweetened foods foods is an example, as they tend to make us keep believing that foods are supposed to be that highly-sweetened.

 6. Stop Browsing the Cereal, Crackers, and Cookie AislesOut of sight, out of mind.
 Seriously.
 Gazing at those bag of Chips Ahoy! cookies only reminds you that you used to enjoy eating Chips Ahoy.
 No good can come of this.
 My husband says that there are "islands" in the supermarket with "food that won't poison me".
 He just goes to those islands.
 I, too, just go to the foods I'm looking for, and ignore the brightly-colored packages along the way.
 "Shopping the perimeter" of the store, and avoiding the inner aisles altogether, is a great strategy if you can manage it.